numalariamodeling/FE-2023-examples/README.md

         return dict(cm_cov_U5=cm_cov_U5, cm_start=cm_start)
     ```

 - As discussed in last week's exercise on adding parameter sweeps, we'll need to add a sweep to the builder in `general_sim()` for the campaign in addition to the config params.
 However, this time we will need to use `add_multiple_parameter_sweep_definition()` instead of `add_sweep_definition()` since we are updating both the coverage and start day.
 If you were to use `add_sweep_definition` directly with a partial of `build_camp()` for each parameter individually, the second time you call the partial would override the first so only one parameter would be updated.
 On the other hand, `add_multiple_parameter_sweep_definition()` allows us to sweep over the entire parameter space in a cross-product fashion.
 It takes our update function and we provide a dictionary of our parameters and their list of values we want to sweep over.
+We'll sweep over three coverage values (0, 50%, and 95%), and three intervention start dates (1, 100, and 365).
+For now these are relatively arbitrary values that are just meant to illustrate the functionality in EMOD.
 In this example we will get 3x3x5 = 45 total simulations (coverage levels x start days x run numbers) that model each unique parameter combination.

     ```py
     def general_sim()